 But not so fast!

-1. First, let’s look at a standard safe withdrawal rate of 4%, which is often quoted by financial media (this number is flawed, but fine for the purposes of this excercise).
+a) First, let’s look at a standard safe withdrawal rate of 4%, which is often quoted by financial media (this number is flawed, but still a useful guideline for the purposes of this exercise).

-And if you don’t keep that money invested, then you will see your £240,695 cash pot eroded by inflation – based on the Bank of England’s inflation target of 2%, your pot of £240,695 would only be worth £196,665.34 by 2033 (and that’s only if the Bank of England meet their inflation target…).
-Meanwhile, State Pension is inflation proof and would be equivalent to £11,736 p/a income – or a lump sum pot of £293,406 – based on the same inflation assumptions.
+And if you don’t keep that money invested, then you will see your £299,400 cash pot eroded by inflation – based on the Bank of England’s inflation target of 2%, your pot of £299,400 would only be worth £245,000 by 2035 (and that’s only if the Bank of England meet their inflation target…).
+Meanwhile, State Pension is inflation proof and so would increase each year by an inflationary rate – so it would retain its value of £11,976 p/a of income (or a lump sum pot of £299,400) in today’s terms.

-Looking at current annuity rates, the picture would not change much – you would still need to pay over £200,000 to purchase an income equivalent to State Pension.
+Looking at current annuity rates, the picture would not change much – you would still need to pay over £200,000 to purchase an income close to that provided by State Pension.

-Therefore, do not underestimate the value of State Pension – for a married couple, it’s worth around £500,000.
+Therefore, do not underestimate the value of State Pension – for a married couple, it’s worth almost £600,000.

 How else will State Pension impact me?

-It’s also important to remember the trade offs involved with State Pension too.
+It’s also important to remember the trade-offs involved with a State Pension too.

-Without State Pension, you will have to withdraw more money from your savings to fund your lifestyle.
+Without a State Pension, you will have to start withdrawing more money from your savings to fund your lifestyle.

 This comes with its own set of drawbacks as you start to plan for withdrawals, reduce investment risk, and pull your savings away from growth assets.

-2. Money remains invested.
-You do not need to make the equivalent withdrawal from your savings to fund your lifestyle, so your savings can continue to grow.
+2) But secondly, you do not need to make the equivalent withdrawal from your savings to fund your lifestyle.
+Thus, your savings can continue to grow.

-To give an example – for a married couple, that is a pot of almost £500,000 that is remaining untouched, can remain fully invested for longer, and will continue to grow and compound for them into the future.
-Thus, it will also provide a much larger future savings pot, from which they can fund a more luxurious lifestyle in later years, or use for estate planning, gifting, or charity.
+To give an example – for a married couple, that is a pot of almost £600,000 that is remaining untouched, can remain fully invested for longer, and will continue to grow and compound for you both into the future.
+Thus, it will also provide a much larger future savings pot, from which you both can fund a more luxurious lifestyle in later years, or use for estate planning, gifting, or charity.

-Whatever the use, it will provide the maximum number of options and greatly assist with the sustainability of their savings over their lifetime.
+Whatever the use, it will provide the maximum number of options and greatly assist with the sustainability of your savings over your lifetime.

 A Quick Case Study – What does this look like in real life?

-Take Colin & Jennifer, a real (but renamed) couple, and Abacus clients.
+Take John & Jane, a real (but renamed) couple, and Abacus clients.

 They have the standard expat story, currently living in Dubai but wish to retire back to the UK in a few years’ time.

-Their liquid assets consist of various cash accounts, a joint General Investment Account, and Colin’s personal pension (SIPP).
+Outside of their main home, their assets consist of various cash accounts, a joint General Investment Account, a personal pension (SIPP) each, as well as an investment property in the UK.

-As with all our clients, Colin & Jennifer have a formal Financial Plan in place.
+As with all our clients, John & Jane have a formal Financial Plan in place.

-Cash flow is a key part to our professional service that allows them to look at their entire financial situation, visualise their life in numbers, and plan ahead for the future.
+Cash flow is a key part to our professional service (for ‘Holistic’ service level clients), that allows them to look at their entire financial situation, visualise their life in numbers, and plan ahead for the future.

-Below you can see two version of their financial future – one in which they both qualify for full State Pension, and the other in which they don’t.
+Below you can see two versions of their financial future – one in which they both qualify for full State Pension, and the other in which they don’t.

 Both scenarios are identical otherwise.